STIFTMAN/CustomGameLobby/README.md

 			]
 	}
 ]</pre>
+<h3>Errors</h3>
+<p>If the uploaded gamefile is invalid, the exact error will be shown in chat.</p>
 <h2>Playing</h2>
 <p>Multiple choise.
 When the game is finished, it tells you if you won or lost.
 The questions will NOT be shuffled, because it follows the <code>jmp</code> id.
 Max.
-8 Players</p>
+8 Players.
+There is no timelimit.
+If you play <code>deathmatch</code> and you are out, you can spectate the game.</p>

 <h2>Notes</h2>
 <p>One Section have to be there to play.
 There have to be only correct answer, exept you play path.
 If you want to play alone, choose 'oneforall', else it needs 2 players to start.</p>